 Fast two-door, four-seaters represent an opportunity.
 A more svelte, sporting and stylish version of their four-door brethren, or an ungainly version of the two-seater model?
 Beauty is in the eye of the beholder and very much depends on the specific object of your desires.
-On offer for the discerning buyer is a world of exclusivity and rare blend of looks and practicality for the classic car enthusiast whose family still talks to them and therefore needs rear seats.
-Sometimes, four is better than two.
+On offer for the discerning buyer is a world of exclusivity and a rare blend of looks and practicality for the classic car enthusiast who are in need of rear seats.
+Sometimes, four is better than two..

 The Rolls Royce Camargue, for example, was the world’s most expensive production car at launch in 1975 and received at least 30 years of negative press before finding a following and seeing values rise.
 This is despite the Silver Shadow and two-door Corniche, on which it was based, being held in high esteem.
 The Bentley T Series, the company’s first monocoque, was deemed to also perfectly suit the two-door grand tourer lines.
 The Camargue’s looks may have split opinion, to say the least, but if you wanted the ultimate in continent-crossing luxury then it represented a very smart buy for many years and was an undeniably head-turning package.

 Others to have suffered at the hands of false expectation and a perceived spurning of its manufacturer’s traditional values are the Ferrari 365 GT4 2+2 and 400 series cars.
 For some, four seats and the option of an automatic gearbox represented an opportunity for a broader range of buyers to enjoy the delights of prancing horse ownership.
 For others, they were more dancing donkey.
 Once available for Mondeo money, both have grown in popularity and are deservedly recognised as under-rated GTs with glorious powerplants to complement their added practicality.